 Image by svariophoto Getty Images

-Raiņa has once again assumed its dignified status, with the stars and stripes fluttering in front of No 7, and bleu blanc rouge installed at No 9.
+Raiņa has once again assumed its dignified status, with the bleu blanc rouge fluttering at No 9.
 Additional diplomatic estates face the central park and moat on Kronvalda bulvāris and Kalpaka bulvāris.

 On 18 November 1918 Latvia declared its independence at the baroque National Theatre, at the junction of the canal and K Valdemāra iela.
 The beloved Latvian National Opera, which resembles Moscow’s Bolshoi Theatre, sits at the other end of the park near K Barona iela.